Nightholme Preview: Studio Ellipsis’ PvPvE Horror Where Players Become the Monsters They Hunt

 “Beautiful art.
 Giving The Darkness meets Jekyll and Hyde vibes with a sprinkle of Wolfman.”

-Others compared its tone to Telltale’s Borderlands or Mirror’s Edge Catalyst, citing its distinct look and surreal atmosphere.
+Others likened its tone to Telltale’s Borderlands or Mirror’s Edge Catalyst, citing its unique look and surreal atmosphere.

 “Cool art, but meh werewolf design and low frame rate.
 Still pre-alpha.”